 - Put your pitted cherries in a bowl along with the lemon zest, juice, maple syrup, vanilla extract, sea salt and cornstarch.
 Mix everything together gently with a spoon.

-- Brush the crust with a bit of plant milk or water and pop the mini cherry galettes into the oven.
+- Brush the crust with a bit of plant milk or water and pop thepuff pastry tarts into the oven.
 Bake them for 30 minutes, rotating your baking tray half way through.

-- While your galettes are baking, put your apricot jam in a bowl along with 2 tablespoons of water.
+- While your cherry puff pastry tarts are baking, put your apricot jam in a bowl along with 2 tablespoons of water.
 Microwave on high for 30 seconds.

-- Drizzle the jam over your freshly baked cherry galettes and enjoy with vegan vanilla ice cream!
+- Drizzle the jam over your freshly baked cherry tarts and enjoy with vegan vanilla ice cream!

 Questions About This Recipe: